 Interestingly, the veterans searching through the mountain of documents for information on their service are finding that large chunks of it have disappeared.
 If you want to find the dental records of everyone who was posted to Ubon, no problem.
 But important information like commanding officers reports and messages handled by the communications center are missing.
 Other documents like medical bulletins sent to the doctors serving there appear to be lost as well.
 The vets find this not only very frustrating, but strange too.
 Why are documents suddenly disappearing like this so long after the event?
 Do they contain embarrassing information the government would like to suppress?

-In some cases identities have been erased.
-There is the case of one vet who had a top secret clearance for his work in the Ubon communications room.
-Recently, he wrote to the RAAF radio school to request a copy of his education records.
+It appears that some identities have been erased as well.
+There is the case of one vet (the writer of this article) who had a top secret clearance for his work in the Ubon communications room.
+Years after his service he wrote to RAAF radio school to request a copy of his education records.
 They wrote back and said that all his documents had been destroyed when the school moved from Victoria to Wagga Wagga in New South Wales.
-Yet they could supply details of his examination results, but not the original report.
-Was this simply stupidity, or did the Defence Department callously decide that it would be easier to deny claims if the paperwork was missing?

-Veterans searching for information that can be used to bolster their cases find it is doubly difficult because there seems to be no standard search criteria they can use.
+Veterans searching for information that could be used to bolster their claims cases often find it is doubly difficult, because there seems to be no standard search criteria they can use.
 Documents are stored under labels that don’t seem to bear any relation to their content.
 Files have been put in the wrong locations.
-Sifting through them all is a nightmare.
+Sifting through them is a nightmare.

 Despite this, enough facts have emerged to force the Australian government to give the Ubon ghost warriors and other ADF members partial recognition and support.
 But the vets claim not enough has been done yet.

 War is a serious business, especially when you are fighting a secret war.
-The Australian Federal Government denied its own veterans pleas for medical and financial support for much too long.
-During the war it authorized the use of toxic poisons without taking proper precautions: It also supported illegal operations inside the borders of countries they were not at war with.
-These are all shameful acts that must be acknowledged, rectified and paid for.
-It’s the least the brave men and women who served in the Vietnam war deserve after all these years.
+The Australian federal government denied its own veteran’s pleas for medical and financial support for much too long.
+During the war it authorized the use of toxic poisons without taking proper precautions.
+It also supported illegal operations inside the borders of countries Australia was not officially at war with.
+These are all shameful acts that must be rectified and paid for.
+It’s the least the brave men and women who served in Ubon deserve after all these years.